 DWRC was established in 1998 as a multi-disciplinary research centre in the School of Human Sciences at the University of Surrey.
 It now resides within the Department of Music and Media in the Faculty of Arts and Social Sciences.
 Early work concentrated on understanding the social impact of new technologies such as mobile phones, e-books and the internet.
 Current work is focused on understanding new forms of digital media production and consumption, and developing ways of supporting them with novel media genres, formats, devices and services.
 For example, we have created new kinds of audio-based social media systems for mobile digital storytelling, novel photo display systems for keeping in touch with family and friends, and augmented paper systems for connecting paper to the web.

-Members of the Centre come from all three faculties of the university covering Arts and Social Sciences (FASS), Engineering and Physical Sciences (FEPS), and Health and Medical Sciences (FHMS).
+Members of the Centre come from all three faculties of the university covering Faculty of Arts and Social Sciences (FASS), Faculty of Engineering and Physical Sciences (FEPS), and Faculty of Health and Medical Sciences (FHMS).
 They therefore teach into their respective disciplinary programmes.
-See the profiles of individuals for details.
-From 2017 DWRC will offer user experience (UX) consultancy to outside agencies.
-See our Courses and consultancy page here, and David Frohlich for more details: email@example.com
+See the profiles of individuals on our People page for details.

 By combining the results of these different studies within the same thematic area we are able to understand the dynamics of new media experiences in greater depth.
 We are also able to innovate at both platform and content levels to improve, extend or transform them.
 Our outputs are research prototypes, scientific papers, media exhibits, patents and products.
 We can only do this by working in interdisciplinary teams on particular projects.